foxws/laravel-multidomain/README.md

 ## Description

-This package allows a single Laravel application to work with multiple domains.
+This package allows a single Laravel application to work with multiple domains/tenants.

 It is intended to complement a multi-tenancy package such as [spatie/laravel-multitenancy](https://github.com/spatie/laravel-multitenancy), [archtechx/tenancy](https://github.com/archtechx/tenancy), etc.